tmeadlin/ShoppingCartMSDN/README.md

 ## Running using dotnet cli
 1. Download/Clone the code
-2. Replace the DocumentDb section of the ./MainSite/appsettings.json file.
-    * If you have your own DocumentDb instance, enter your **Endpoint** and **Key** values
-    * If you don't have DocumentDb and downloaded DocumentDb Emulator, use the information provided above
+2. Verify that DocumentDB Emulator or your own DocumentDB instance is up and running
 3. Open a Console Window and navigate to MainSite
 4. Run "npm install"
 5. Run "dotnet restore"